yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

         http01: {}
     ```

-1. Update the cert-manager to use the ClusterIssuer by default
+6. Update the cert-manager to use the ClusterIssuer by default.

     ```bash
     helm upgrade cert-manager stable/cert-manager --namespace kube-system --set rbac.create=false --set ingressShim.defaultIssuerName=letsencrypt-prod --set ingressShim.defaultIssuerKind=ClusterIssuer
     ```

-1. Now you can create an ingress resource for the content applications
+7. Now you can create an ingress resource for the content applications.

     ```yaml
     apiVersion: extensions/v1beta1